IbrahimTanyalcin/lexicon-rainbow/docs/API.md

 		  //some other keys..
   ```
   * **mode** <a id = "str_linear_mode" href = "#str_linear_mode"><b>#</b></a>: Controls how the links are drawn [WITHIN THE SAME ITEM](#what_is_item).
   2 values can be specified: 'stack' or 'intervalize'.
-If a truthy value is provided that does not equal to both, then it is considered to be same as
+If a truthy value is provided that does not equal to both, then it is considered to be the same as
   'stack'.
     1. This key can accept either a string or an array.
 	1. If the value is a string, then it can take one of 2 values: 'stack' or 'intervalize'.